silogen/kaiwo/docs/docs/aim/images-and-templates.md

 An AIM Image uses its `metadata.name` as the canonical model identifier.
 The spec contains:

 - **`image`**: the container image URI that implements this model.
 The operator inspects the image during discovery to determine runtime requirements and model sources.
-- **`defaultServiceTemplate`**: an optional hint pointing to the template that should be used when services do not specify one.
 - **`runtimeConfigName`**: the runtime configuration that supplies registry credentials or storage defaults.
 When omitted, the operator resolves the `default` runtime config.
 - **`discovery`**: an optional block that controls metadata extraction and automatic template generation.
 Discovery is **opt-in**, images do not run inspection unless `spec.discovery.enabled` is set to `true`.
 When enabled, the controller extracts metadata and, if `autoCreateTemplates` (default `true`) remains enabled, it creates ServiceTemplates for each recommended deployment published by the image.
 Note that this assumes that the image is referencing an official AIM image which has the correct labels set on it.